London

 [Mary Anderson - sister-in-law to the newly married Dr. Elizabeth Garrett Anderson is said to be in school in Edinburgh TCOTP, 128].

-At the close of the class the lecturer offered to let us out by a back door, but I glanced round the ranks of our fellow-students, and remarked that I thought there were 'enough gentlemen here to prevent any harm to us.'
-I had judged rightly, In a moment a couple of dozen students came down from the benches, headed by Mr. Sanderson, Mr. Hoggan, Mr. Macleod, and Mr. Lyon, formed each side, and, encompassed by them, we passed through the still howling crowd at the gate, and reached home with no other injuries than those inflicted on our dresses by the mud hurled at us by our chivalrous foes.
+In a moment a couple of dozen students came down from the benches, headed by Mr. Sanderson, Mr. Hoggan, Mr. Macleod, and Mr. Lyon, formed themselves into a regular body - guard in front, behind, and on each side, and, encompassed by them, we passed through the still howling crowd at the gate, and reached home with no other injuries than those inflicted on our dresses by the mud hurled at us by our chivalrous foes.

 The a dense crowd of lower class students along with street rowdies and gaping spectators surrounded the Surgeon’s Hall.
 Sophia led her party through the mass as decaying vegetation was hurled at them, the gate was slammed on their faces upon arrival.
 She was met with a row of “smoking and handing about whiskey bottles, while they abused us in the foulest language I have ever heard.”